-EAMON JOYCE has handled over two dozen cases in the United States Court of Appeals for the Second Circuit, arguing many, has handled appeals in nearly every other circuit, and has filed more than 50 merits and certiorari-stage briefs in the United States Supreme Court.
-Eamon’s clients have prevailed in cases he argued before the United States Courts of Appeals for the Second, Sixth and Eleventh Circuits, and in the New York State Supreme Court, Appellate Division.
-Eamon’s appeals have addressed a wide range of issues, including federal preemption, federal jurisdiction, class action procedure, the Federal Arbitration Act, securities, shareholder rights, administrative law, punitive damages, multiple provisions of the Bill of Rights and statutory interpretation.
+EAMON JOYCE has handled dozens of cases in the United States Court of Appeals for the Second Circuit, arguing many, has handled appeals in nearly every other circuit, and has filed more than 50 merits and certiorari-stage briefs in the United States Supreme Court.
+His clients have prevailed in cases he argued before the United States Courts of Appeals for the Second, Sixth and Eleventh Circuits, and before the New York Court of Appeals and the Appellate Division of the New York Supreme Court.
+Eamon’s appeals have addressed a wide range of issues, including federal preemption, federal jurisdiction, class action procedure, the Federal Arbitration Act, securities, shareholder rights, administrative law, punitive damages, and constitutional law.

 - Whalen v.
 Michaels Stores, Inc. (2d Cir.
 2017), argued appeal in which the Second Circuit affirmed the dismissal of a putative consumer class action against our client for lack of Article III standing.

-Eamon rejoined the firm in 2004 after having served as a law clerk for the Honorable Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit.
-He earned his law degree from the University of Pennsylvania Law School, where he was a semi-finalist in the law school’s moot court competition and a member of the National Moot Court and the Philip C. Jessup International Law Moot Court teams.
-He was also an editor of Hybrid: Journal of Law and Social Change.
+Eamon first joined Sidley in Washington, D.C., and rejoined the firm in 2004 after having served as a law clerk for the Honorable Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit.
+He earned his law degree from the University of Pennsylvania Carey Law School, where he was a semifinalist in the law school’s moot court competition and a member of the National Moot Court and the Philip C. Jessup International Law Moot Court teams.
+Eamon was also an editor of the formerly named Hybrid: Journal of Law and Social Change.
 He graduated cum laude and Phi Beta Kappa from Vassar College.